lisp-mirror/lqml/beginners-guide-ios.md

 Xcode
 -----

 You should always use latest Xcode.
+Officially Qt5.15 only supports Xcode 11, but personal experience has shown that both Xcode 12 and 13 work without problems, so you can ignore the warnings that will be shown.
+For iOS 15 you need Xcode 13.
 If you want a specific version, see:
 [Xcode Releases](https://xcodereleases.com).
 Prepare for a 10 GB download.
 You'll need a (free) **Apple ID**, which is required anyway for deployment to devices.